sean-gugler/DeathmazeFairPlay/README.md

 * Move forward into wall during monster encounter, "splat" remains and doesn't flicker.
 * Always time to read fate about "the body".
 Message would briefly flicker if you did an action with a text result, such as "open box".
 * Open a door, then immediately open it again.
 Moving forward would print "splat".
 It now correctly moves forward.
-* If you drop the lit torch, no escaping the monster by killing a dog.
+* If you drop the lit torch, you could temporarily escape the monster by killing a dog.
-* If you drop the lit torch while it was dying, the "torch dying" message stops appearing.
+* If you drop the lit torch while it is dying, the "torch dying" message stops appearing.
 * Rare possibility of getting illogical text when defeating the dog.
 * Dropping the jar would silently empty it.
+* Arriving after a teleport should always face open space.
+If you arrive facing a wall, your first move can be forward through it.

 ## Other changes in fan releases
 * Smaller file size, trimmed hundreds of unused bytes and optimized some bloated routines.